ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 Determines the lifetime of values.

 The `TTL` clause can be set for the whole table and for each individual column.
-If both `TTL` are set, ClickHouse uses that `TTL` which expires earlier.
+Table-level TTL can also specify logic of automatic move of data between disks and volumes.

+Expressions must evaluate to [Date](../../data_types/date.md) or [DateTime](../../data_types/datetime.md) data type.

-To define the lifetime of data, use expression evaluating to [Date](../../data_types/date.md) or [DateTime](../../data_types/datetime.md) data type, for example:
+To define the lifetime of data in a column, for example:

 ```sql
 TTL time_column